 2. Membership on Club Committees defined by this article will be open to all interested Club members.
 Each Committee will decide on its method of operation.
 Each Committee will keep an inventory of the Club property for which it is responsible.

-3. The Awards Chair will be responsible for determining which members will receive awards for special or longterm service to the Club at the Club’s Annual Meeting.
+3. The Awards and Nominations Chair will be responsible for determining which members will receive awards for special or long term service to the Club at the Club’s Annual Meeting.
 (See Article VII for Nominating Committee duties.)

 4. The Treasurer will serve as the Chair of a Budget Committee, composed of Council membership, and is responsible for drawing up a proposed budget for the following calendar year.
 The Budget Committee will solicit input from other Committees on their financial needs.
 Once approved by the Council, the proposed budget will be made available to Club members on the Club website and by request to the Treasurer no less than two weeks before the Annual Meeting of the Club at which it is submitted for approval by Club members.

-5. The Challenge Programs Chair will be responsible for the on-going operation of the challenge programs the Club sponsors.
+5. The Challenge Programs Chair will be responsible for the on-going operation of the challenge programs sponsored by the Club.
 The Chair will also be responsible for making awards under these programs at the Club’s Annual Meeting.

-7. The Conservation Committee will inform Club members of issues that may affect the hiking experience in the Club’s day- hiking area.
+7. The Conservation Committee will inform Club members of issues that may affect the hiking experience in the Club’s hiking area.
 The Committee will encourage Club members to voice their opinions on important issues identified by the Committee.
-The Committee will publicly advocate accepted Club positions on key issues when approved by the Council.
+The Committee will publicly advocate accepted Club positions on key issues which have been approved by the Council.

 9. The Hiking Committee will be composed of the hike schedulers and any additional Club members who wish to join.
 It will be responsible for developing the Club’s hiking schedule and recommending to the Council and other Committees any actions necessary to provide a full and enjoyable Club hiking program.